-Now is the time for businesses to look at their 2021 estimated tax position to see if there is any action that can be taken prior to 30 June to minimise their tax liability.
+Now is the time for you to review your 2022 estimated tax position to see what action can be taken prior to 30 June to minimise your tax liability.

-There are also some significant changes taking effect from 1 July 2021.
-We have outlined these changes here.
+There are also some significant changes taking effect from 1 July 2022.
+We have also outlined these changes here.

 Depreciation of assets